 Northwestern University, B.M.; University of Wisconsin-Madison, M.M

-Bernhard Scully has been described as among the elite musicians of his generation, both as a performer and pedagogue.
-He is currently the horn player of The Canadian Brass and the Assistant Professor of Horn at the University of Illinois at Urbana-Champaign.
-He is the Artistic Director and is on faculty at the Kendall Betts Horn Camp, the premiere learning center for horn in the world, located in the beautiful white mountains of New Hampshire.
-He is on faculty each summer at the Brevard Music Festival, and performs as principal horn of the Brevard Music Festival Symphony Orchestra.
+Bernhard Scully is currently the horn player of The Canadian Brass and the Assistant Professor of Horn at the University of Illinois at Urbana-Champaign.
+He is the Artistic Director and is on faculty at the Kendall Betts Horn Camp, located in the beautiful white mountains of New Hampshire.
 Among his many awards are top honors at numerous competitions, most notably being the first classical brass player to win a McKnight Fellowship for Performing Musicians.

-As Principal Horn of the Saint Paul Chamber Orchestra (SPCO), Bernhard was often featured as a soloist, performing notable works by Mozart, Strauss, and Britten.
+As Principal Horn of the Saint Paul Chamber Orchestra, Bernhard was often featured as a soloist, performing notable works by Mozart, Strauss, and Britten.
 He toured with the SPCO both nationally and internationally, most notably performing at Carnegie Hall.
 His concerts with the SPCO were broadcast weekly on National Public Radio.
-These concerts can still be heard on the SPCO website at: https://content.thespco.org/music/.
 He is also featured on the SPCO's 50th Anniversary Chamber Orchestra Festival recording.
-Since his departure to pursue a solo and teaching career, Bernhard returned to play guest principal horn under the acclaimed director, Pinchas Zuchermann.
-He collaborates often with many great North American Orchestras including the Chicago Symphony, San Francisco Symphony, Minnesota Orchestra, Pittsburgh Symphony where he has played guest principal horn, and as principal horn of the Violon du Roy in Quebec City.
+Since his departure to pursue a solo and teaching career, Bernhard has returned to play guest principal horn under the acclaimed director, Pinchas Zuchermann.
+He collaborates often with many great North American Orchestras including the Chicago Symphony, San Francisco Symphony, Minnesota Orchestra, Cleveland Orchestra as guest principal horn, Pittsburgh Symphony as guest principal horn, and as principal horn of the Violon du Roy in Quebec City.

 As a pedagogue Bernhard has given lectures and master classes around the world and is a regular featured artist at international music conventions and festivals.
-He has been on the faculties at the Chautauqua Festival, Rafael Mendez Brass Institute as a member of the Summit Brass, Music Academy of the West, Eastman School of Music, in residence at the University of Toronto with the Canadian Brass, Madeline Island Music Camp as a member of the Prairie Winds, and the Illinois Summer Youth Music Horn Week.
+He has been on the faculties at the Chautauqua Festival, Rafael Mendez Brass Institute as a member of the Summit Brass, Music Academy of the West, Brevard Music Festival, Eastman School of Music, in residence at the University of Toronto with the Canadian Brass, Madeline Island Music Camp as a member of the Prairie Winds, The North Country Chamber Players, and the Illinois Summer Youth Music Horn Week.